regel/wsb/README.md

 #### Config Usage

-    tb chart --config config.yaml --from "2021-01-01"
+    wsb chart --config config.yaml --from "2021-01-01"

-`tb` supports any format [Viper](https://github.com/spf13/viper) can read, i. e.
+`wsb` supports any format [Viper](https://github.com/spf13/viper) can read, i. e.
 JSON, TOML, YAML, HCL, and Java properties files.

-Notice that if no config file is specified, then `tb.yaml` (or any of the supported formats) is loaded from the current directory, `$HOME/.tb`, or `/etc/tb`, in that order, if found.
+Notice that if no config file is specified, then `wsb.yaml` (or any of the supported formats) is loaded from the current directory, `$HOME/.wsb`, or `/etc/wsb`, in that order, if found.

 ## Building from Source

-`tb` is built using Go 1.13 or higher.
+`wsb` is built using Go 1.13 or higher.

 It uses [Goreleaser](https://goreleaser.com/) under the covers.